giantpinkrobots/bootqt/README.md

 - Press the "Select Image File" button to select an image file.
 - Press "Prepare Drive" and wait until the program finishes.

+# Languages

+Bootqt currently supports three languages:
+- English
+- German (Deutsch)
+- Turkish (Türkçe)

+Localising Bootqt is very simple.
+If you want to translate it to a language you speak, feel free to do so!
+Or hit me up for details on how to do it.

 # How to install

 Bootqt requires Python and PyQt5.
 It is also available on Linux only.
 First, you have to get PyQt5.
 Here is how you can get it via pip: